rlh82/getting_and_cleaning_data/CodeBook.md

 Also inluded are two additional variables that indicate the subject being observed and the activity being observed.
 This results in 20 variables.

 1. subjectid

-Indicates the subject being oserved there are 30 unique subjects
+Indicates the subject being oserved

+There are 30 unique subjects

 2. activities

 Indicates the activity observed

 There are 6 unique activities: laying, sitting, standing, walking, walkingdownstairs, walkingupstairs

 NOTE: for variables 3-20, the variable name contains is converted to plain English, so each should be self explanatory.
 You will see references to "magnitude" and "jerk" show up repeatedly.